kermitt2/grobid/Readme.md

 The Web services are documented [here](http://grobid.readthedocs.io/en/latest/Grobid-service/).

 _Warning_: Some quota and query limitation apply to the demo server!
-If you are interested in using such online GROBID service for your project without limitation (and with support), please contact us (<patrice.lopez@science-miner.com>).

 ## Clients